sabasabir/servelytica/replit.md

 # Servelytica - Sports Analytics Platform

 ## Overview
-Servelytica is a comprehensive sports analytics platform built with React, TypeScript, Vite, and Supabase.
+Servelytica is a comprehensive sports analytics platform built with React, TypeScript, Vite, and PostgreSQL (Neon).
 The platform provides video analysis, coaching services, and social connectivity for athletes and coaches.

+## ⚠️ Migration Status
+**Current State**: HYBRID - Database migrated to Neon PostgreSQL, but application still uses Supabase for Auth/Storage/Realtime

+The project is in the middle of migrating from Supabase to Neon PostgreSQL.
+See `MIGRATION_PLAN.md` for detailed migration strategy and next steps.

 ## Project Architecture